Vronst/Vronst/README.md

 ## About Me
 I'm a junior backend developer focused on building clean, scalable web apps.
-I'm on my third year of Computer Science.
+I'm in my third year of Computer Science. <br>
 I enjoy learning new technologies and contributing to open-source projects when I can.

 ---